devBanner/devBanner/README.md

 ## Current Features
 - Your own subtext.
 You can write some lengthy subtext as well!
-- Copyright-free.
-You don't need to worry about all the copyright problems.
-The backend itself is licensed GPL, frontend is Unlicense, and the banner itself should probably be WTFPL (😂).
 - Lightweight.
-Most banners are under 500KB, so no problem downloading and using anywhere!
+Almost all banners are under 500KB, so no problem downloading and using anywhere!

 ## Upcoming Features
 - Improved banner designs
-- Banner Size selection
+- Banner size selection
 - Wallpaper support

 ## I want one!